 We next studied the self-propulsion of Zr-fcu-azo/sti-30% crystals into which we had incorporated catalase (hereafter called MOFtors) for 1, 3, 5 or 8 h.
-For these experiments, we considered that bubble-propulsion is improved by the addition of surfactants to the media;48-52 thus, we recorded the MOFtor crystals in an aqueous solution containing 0.5% H2O2 and Triton X-100 at a 0.25% (v/v) concentration.
+For these experiments, we considered earlier reports that bubble-propulsion is improved by the addition of surfactants to the media;47-51 thus, we recorded the MOFtor crystals in an aqueous solution containing 0.5% H_2O_2 and Triton X-100 at a 0.25% (v/v) concentration.
 Remarkably, all four samples showed bubble generation and motion capability (Figure 3a), propelling themselves by a thrust of oxygen bubbles released asymmetrically from a point of nucleation (Video S1).
-In this regard, researchers have reported that any cavity in a micromotor structure -in this case in the MOF crystal-, due to porosity, surface-defects or crystal-aggregation, can enable accumulation of oxygen bubbles for jet-like propulsion.53,54
+Researchers have reported that any cavity in a micromotor structure -in this case in the MOF crystal-, due to porosity, surface-defects or crystal-aggregation, can enable accumulation of oxygen bubbles for jet-like propulsion.^{52,53} Thus, our results confirmed development of enzyme-powered MOF particles in which catalase is hosted in the mesopores at the subsurface of each crystal.

-Among the MOFtors generated at different incubation times, the one corresponding to 1 h incubation reached the highest maximum speed (2.79 $\pm$ 0.55 body-lengths/s).
+Among the MOFtors generated at different incubation times, the one corresponding to 1 h incubation reached the highest maximum speed (2.79 ± 0.55 body-lengths/s).
 Interestingly, incubation time was indirectly proportional to speed (Figure 3a).
 To explore this trend, we quantified the enzymatic activity (O2 production) of the catalase confined inside the MOFtors, using the displacement method.
-For all samples, the amount of generated O2 increased during the first 2 min, and then gradually plateaued at a saturation value (Figure S1).
-The MOFtor from 1 h of incubation generated the greatest amount of O2 (61.1 μmol/mgMOFtor) and highest speed of O2-generation ([49 μmol O2/s]/mgMOFtor) (Figure 1e).
+For all samples, the amount of generated O2 increased during the first 2 min, and then gradually plateaued at a saturation value (Figure S10).
+The MOFtor from 1 h of incubation generated the greatest amount of O_2 (61.1 μmol/mg MOFtor) and highest speed of O2-generation ([49 μmol O2/s]/mg MOFtor) (Figure 1e).
 These results are consistent with those of the aforementioned motion experiments.
-We have tentatively attributed this slight decrease in activity and motion to either a certain degree of inactivation of catalase inside the MOF crystals, or to the fact that the catalase molecules diffuse into the interior of MOF crystals more at longer incubation times, thereby complicating both arrival of the $H_2O_2$ molecules to the enzymes as well as release of the $O_2$ bubbles produced by the enzymatic reaction.
+We have tentatively attributed this slight decrease in activity and motion to either a certain degree of inactivation of catalase inside the MOF crystals, or to the fact that the catalase molecules diffuse into the interior of MOF crystals more at longer incubation times, thereby complicating both arrival of the H2O2 molecules to the enzymes as well as release of the O2 bubbles produced by the enzymatic reaction.